 - While nature decides the ideal days, the leaf peeping season runs from mid-September to mid-October.

-- If I were heading to the states now, I would pick up a copy of Lonely Planet New England Fall Foliage Road Trips.
+- Don’t forget to take a copy of Lonely Planet New England Fall Foliage Road Trips.

 - More information is available from Discover New England.

 Have you seen the New England fall foliage?
 Do you have a favourite state to visit?
 Do you get lovely autumn colours where you live?

 Disclaimer: This post is sponsored by Discover New England, a nonprofit cooperative destination marketing organisation that promotes New England tourism internationally in partnership with the state tourism offices of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 The opinions expressed here are strictly my own.